Blackprint/Blackprint/README.md

 ```

 ## Documentation
-> Warning: This project haven't reach it stable version (semantic versioning at v1.0.0)<br>
+> Warning: This project haven't reach it stable version<br>
-> And the file structure still being modified for supporting standalone interpreter.
 > If you use this on your project please put a link or information to this repository.<br>
 > Don't be too stingy to share..<br>
 > Maybe someone skilled like you interested to improve this open source project.<br>